Racopokemon/ImageSort/futureFeatures.md

 * Implement the option for "open with" in windows.
 If this is chosen, don't show the launcher (?) and dont show it once you finish?

 ## Gallery
+* (check this) it kinda feels like the scroll is inverted on simply jumping between images o.0 is this true?
 * ~~Make F5 also reload all images!
 Otherwise there is no chance to update images themselves, if they have been updated~~
   * Maybe even register FS listeners to reload an image once it changed on disk
     * Register a listener on the dir.
 If files change, add these changes to a datastructure that is threadsafe.
 Poll it in the main jfx thread / platform.runLater or so.
 If the file name is contained in the imageBuffer, add it again.
 If it is the current image, ... well, load it again I'd say.